 Field-level quality can never be ignored even though it rarely tells a whole story.
 It is also critical to recognise that simply counting ‘entries’ in a data field, irrespective of the content, is useless.
 Our frameworks always create a clear quality definition for each measured field.
 If the field is not populated to the quality level then, on our frameworks, it is not populated at all.

 The quality of whole records is almost always more insightful than the quality of individual fields.
-It is easily possible to have 60% population of a number of key fields but to have a large number of records with none of these key fields populated.
+It is easily possible to have 60% population of several key fields but to have many records with none of these key fields populated.
 Without whole-record quality measures this could easily be missed.